What You Need to Know About Your Child's Upcoming EEG

-An EEG (electro-en-ceph-alo-gram) is a test that gives information about the health and functioning of the brain.
+An EEG (electroencephalogram) is a test that gives information about the health and functioning of the brain.
 Special soft padded wires, called electrodes, are placed on the scalp.
-The electrodes will pick up impulses in the brain.
-These impulses create patterns that are mapped onto a computer screen.
-Your child's doctor looks at the patterns to make a diagnosis.
+The electrodes will pick up activity in the brain.
+This activity creates patterns that can be seen on a computer screen.
+Your child's doctor analyzes these patterns.

 Preparing your child for the EEG

 This is a test that requires your child to lie still and quiet for about an hour and a half.
 We ask that you do the following to prepare him or her for the EEG:

 - Stay up two hours later than usual the night before.

 - Get up two hours earlier on the day of the EEG.

 - Feed your child before the test.
 He or she will not be able to eat or drink anything during the test.

 - Wash your child's hair the night before the EEG.
 Clean hair will make it easier to remove the electrodes after the test is done.
 Avoid using hair products.

 - Have your child go to the bathroom before the test.

 - Dress your child comfortably on the day of the test.